Edbart123/Task-3-EddyB/README.md

 This project was completed as part of the DecodeLabs Data Science Internship Program.

 The objective of this project was to analyze data using SQL queries and relational database concepts.
-The project demonstrates how SQL can be used to retrieve, filter, sort, group, and summarize data to generate meaningful insights.
+The project demonstrates how SQL can be used to retrieve, filter, sort, group, and summarize data to generate meaningful business insights.

 ## Dataset Summary